 One passage in Nepali will be set, with questions to test the candidates' general understanding of the gist of the passage, as well as their understanding of specific information given.
 The passage may be drawn from fiction, non-fiction, newspapers, magazines, etc. Candidates must write their answers in Nepali.

 5. Arabic, Sinhala, Tamil

 Paper 1: Composition

-Section A - 15 marks One composition of about 120 words from a choice of three topics.
+One composition of about 120 words from a choice of three topics.